GREENHOUSE GAS EMISSION INTENSITY FROM ENERGY CONSUMPTION

 Abstract

-The indicator is based on the ratio between atmospheric greenhouse gas emissions and final energy consumption by sector.
-The average value of emission intensities shows a difference between sectors related to the varying adoption of renewable sources.
-Overall, the emission intensity for final uses has decreased by 25.1% from 1990 to 2022.
+The indicator consists of the ratio between atmospheric emissions of greenhouse gases and final energy consumption by sector.
+The average value of emission intensities shows a difference between the sectors in relation to the different diffusion of renewable sources.
+Overall, emission intensity for final uses decreased by 29.8% from 1990 to 2024.
+The data shows that policies for the decarbonisation of energy consumption have produced appreciable results in the sectors of electricity production and in the manufacturing industry.
+On the contrary, the transport sector, decidedly less centralized than the sectors mentioned, represents the real "hard core" and the main challenge for the coming years.

-The indicator is based on the ratio between atmospheric greenhouse gas emissions and final energy consumption by sector.
+The indicator consists of the ratio between atmospheric emissions of greenhouse gases and final energy consumption by sector.

-The indicator illustrates greenhouse gas emissions per unit of energy consumed and addresses the need to reduce the carbon content in final energy uses.
+Measuring greenhouse gas emissions per unit of energy consumed and responding to the need to reduce the carbon content of energy end uses.

 It is simple and easy to interpret.